telerik/kendo-ui-builder/docs/authentication-authorization/authentication.md

 ## Overview

 Authentication is tightly related with data providers and each data provider delivers its own authentication settings.
 As a result, while it is not recommended, an application that is created with the Builder can simultaneously support different authentication types.
-The Builder detects similar authentication settings and minimizes the sign count during operations.
+During code generation Kendo UI Builder detects similar authentication settings and group them in one.
+The goal is to avoid multiple user **sign ins**.

 ## Authentication Types